wp-plugins/bepro-listings/readme.txt

 = TRANSLATIONS =

-Currently, this plugin supports, English, French, and Spanish.
-You can contribute other languages.
+You can contribute languages that are not yet supported by the plugin.
 Documentation regarding how to do this is available on our website.
+If you find deficiencies in our use of localization, please reach out.
 The usefulness of BePro Listings beyond english, is very important to us.
-If you find deficiencies in our use of localization, please reach out.
+Here is a list of currently supported languages

+Spanish (Spain) - BePro Software Team
+French (France) - BePro Software Team
+Portuguese (Portugal) - Joao
+Serbian (Russian) - Ognjen

 == Installation ==